 About Foundry Tiento

 Foundry Tiento, a graceful, curvaceous, exquisite, and delicately poised Neo-classical typeface suitable for editorial, headline display, and branding.
-Strong contrasting thick and thin strokes, unbracketed hairline serifs, and vertical axes underpin the hallmarks of this modern typeface style.
+Strong contrasting thick and thin strokes, unbracketed hairline serifs, and vertical axis underpin the hallmarks of this modern typeface style.

 The seed of producing Foundry Tiento was sown many years ago when David Quay designed the condensed Didone font, Bordeaux, for Letraset in 1987.
 The success of Bordeaux inspirited David into action to develop a more classic proportioned version.